andermoran/AngularAdvice/README.md

 			```
 			Why is this?
 Because we have chosen the `Emulated` option, all of the styles are contained with their respective component.
 Since "Hello, my name is John Doe" is a part of the `Person` component and **not** the `App` component it does not respond because we have specified in `app.component.ts` that we want to encapsulate our view via the line `encapsulation:  ViewEncapsulation.Emulated`
 	2. ShadowDom
-		- The difference between the results using `ShadowDom` and `None` is that you see the black box border around the elements that is specified in `app.component.css` with
+		- The difference between the results using `ShadowDom` and `None` is that with `ShadowDom` you see the black box border around the elements that is specified in `app.component.css` with
 			 ```css
 			:host {
-				color: blue;
+				display:  block;
+				border:  1px  solid  black;
 			}
 			```
+			I don't fully understand shadow DOM yet but once I do I'll try to get back on this
 	3. None
 		- "Hello, my name is John Doe" is now red because we decided **not** to encapsulate the `App` component styles.
 So the styles are applied to all the components that `App` uses is `app.component.html`.
 Since there is an `h1` style in `app.component.css`, it is passed to the `Person` component
 		- *But wait...* there is also